Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 ### What You Will Build

-An interactive Snowflake Notebook on Container Runtime running in Snowflake.
+A interactive AI videos processing and search app using Twelve Labs, Whisper, and Snowflake Cortex in Snowflake Notebook on Container Runtime running in Snowflake.

 <!-- ------------------------ -->
 ## Setup